billyestella02/cse210-student-jumper/README.md

   +-- game              (specific game classes)
   +-- __init__.py       (python package file)
   +-- __main__.py       (entry point for program)
-+-- README.md           (general info)
+  +-- console.py        (Console Class for receiving input and displaying output) +-- director.py       (Director Class for facilitating the game flow) +-- player.py         (Player Class that has a parachute and can make a guess) +-- puzzle.py         (Puzzle class that generates the puzzle and checks the player's guess) +-- README.md           (general info)
 ```